Canon 1100D vs Leica X Typ 113

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1100D and Leica X (Typ 113) and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The X Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the 1100D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1100D was succeeded by the Canon 1200D.
+Both the 1100D and the X Typ 113 have been discontinued, but can regularly be found used on eBay.
+The 1100D was replaced by the Canon 1200D, while the X Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1100D or the Leica X Typ 113 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.